Passeriformes / Turdidae / Turdus

 Conservation

-Threatened by habitat loss and habitat fragmentation, which continue to impact its breeding and wintering grounds.
+Threatened by habitat loss and habitat fragmentation.

 Source: Wikipedia · CC BY-SA 3.0